-- Full points: Follow instructions and meet criteria for each problem to ear full points. - Feedback: Points will not be deducted for incorrect work.
-The instructor will provide feedback to clarify concepts and guide you towards correct approaches. - Effort: Points will be deducted for work that lacks genuine effort. - Grading Timeline: The instructor aims to grade and post grades within 2 weeks of the submission deadline.
+- Full credit: Follow instructions and meet criteria for each problem to ear full points. - Feedback: - The primary focus of homework is learning. - Only token points will be deducted for incorrect answers. - The instructor will provide feedback to clarify concepts and guide you towards correct problemsolving approaches. - Effort: Points will be deducted for work that demonstrates a lack of genuine effort.
+This includes incomplete assignments and work that do not follow instructions. - Grading Timeline: The instructor aims to grade and post grades within two weeks of the submission deadline.